 Consider Your Goals and Upcoming Races

-The two most important factors that should drive your decision making when “designing” your intensity workout will be:
+The two most important factors when “designing” your intensity workout should be:

 - The goals you have for that workout as part of your overall training goals.

-- What type of terrain you expect to encounter in upcoming goal races?
+- What type of terrain you expect in your upcoming important races?

-The opposite is true if you are training for a classic European skimo race like the Pierra Menta which courses take place almost exclusively in skin tracks and the race includes many technical aspects overall.
+The opposite is true if you are training for technical race or a classic European skimo race like the Pierra Menta.
+PM’s courses take place almost exclusively in skin tracks and the race includes many technical aspects overall.

 Interval Workouts Suitable for Groomed Ski Runs

-Early season interval workouts, at least the first few, are best done utilizing less technical terrain, otherwise, you might simply not be able to hold the required intensity for long enough (which is crucial for further progress).
+Early season interval workouts, at least the first few of the season, are best done on less technical terrain, otherwise, you might simply not be able to hold the required intensity for long enough (which is crucial for further progress).

-VO2max or Zone 4 high intensity intervals (5x 5min) are also more suited to be performed on ski runs because holding the high intensity for the entire length of the interval is important in developing your VO2max.
+VO2max, or Zone 4 high intensity intervals (5x 5min), are also better performed on ski runs because holding the high intensity for the entire length of the interval is very important in developing your VO2max.

 Another example would be maximum speed sprint-style intervals (30x 30sec full-out efforts), it would be counter productive to perform them in a skin track.
 After all, the goal with these is to generate as much power as possible so it’s best when the snow surface is very supportive and consistent.